Shippensburg, Pennsylvania: History

 Shippensburg is the oldest community of the Cumberland Valley, and the second oldest west of the Susquehanna River in Pennsylvania (after York to the east).
 In July 1730, 12 Scots-Irish families came to the site of the present-day Shippensburg and built cabin homes along Burd's Run.
 Shippensburg began as the western outpost of colonial settlement.

 The village received its name from Edward Shippen, a prominent resident of Lancaster (and onetime mayor of Philadelphia) who obtained the patent to the land from the heirs of William Penn.
 Edward Shippen's granddaughter, Peggy Shippen, was historically notable as the wife of General Benedict Arnold, who betrayed the Continental Army by defecting to the British during the American Revolutionary War.

 In 1735, Samuel Perry built the Widow Piper's Tavern, which stands at the southwest corner of East King Street and Queen Street.
 This building was selected as the place for the first Cumberland County Courts in 1750 and 1751.
 The building has been restored and serves today as the home of the Shippensburg Civic Club.

 On July 9, 1755, Edward Morris, the governor of Shippensburg, ordered that a fort be built after he learned of General Braddock's defeat at the hands of the French and Indians.
 His intent was to provide protection for the troops and colonists during the French and Indian War.
 Over the next year, several buildings, a 70 ft well, and a log palisade were built.
-Fort Morris was garrisoned until the early 1760s but preserved for several more years due to the efforts of Edward Shippen.
-There is also a record that an officer and eighteen provincial troops were stationed in Shippensburg during the winter of 1763-1764.
+Fort Morris was garrisoned until 1759 but preserved for several more years due to the efforts of Edward Shippen.
+There is also a record that an officer and eighteen provincial troops were stationed in Shippensburg during the winter of 1763–1764.
 On March 24, 1761, Shippen wrote, "I desire everybody in Shippensburg to take care of ye Fort for I will suffer a log of it to be thrown down on any pretense whatever."

 Shippensburg University of Pennsylvania was founded in 1871 as a normal school.

 In 2009, a team of archaeologists reported they had discovered the site of Fort Morris on Burd Street.
 Among the artifacts found were pottery, coins, buttons, musket balls, flints and musket parts.
 Some of these artifacts are housed in Shearer Hall on the Shippensburg University campus, while others are currently on display at the Shippensburg Historical Society.

 The Shippensburg Historic District, Dykeman's Spring, the Benjamin Blythe Homestead, Cumberland Valley State Normal School Historic District, the Shippen House, and Widow Piper's Tavern are listed on the National Register of Historic Places.